engrosamaali91/mybotshop/README.md

 Understand how to publish camera and perception data in ROS2.
 [attach a camera and visualize it in rviz](https://docs.omniverse.nvidia.com/isaacsim/latest/ros2_tutorials/tutorial_ros2_camera.html#:~:text=ROS2%20Cameras-,ROS2%20Cameras,-%EF%83%81)

-Please note we can always use ros2 plugins from isaac utils/common_omni_graphs -> ROS2 Camera
+Please note we can always use ros2 plugins from isaac utils/common_omni_graphs -> ROS2 Camera, for depth image i was not able to visulize depth image because the camera in isac sim was placed too far away.
+If needed please adjust the camera position so that tht depth is rendered appropriately.